 Public library services

-Local authorities operate a network of public libraries in Ireland.
+Local authorities run a network of public libraries in Ireland.
 Public libraries are open to everyone and most of their services are free.

-You can use some of the services in the library without becoming a member.
+You can use some library services without becoming a member.

 Becoming a member